 Tuesday, June 23

+George Deckner and Tony O'Lenick return to the C&T Summit, this time to teach about thickening.
 No materials are more fundamental or important than thickeners for water-based personal care formulations.
-Thickeners are multi-functional, ubiquitous ingredients found in most formulations that can significantly impact stability and performance.
-Key benefits they provide include creating viscosity to improve product dispensability/functionality, stabilizing emulsions/foam, suspending solids, and improving the feel of skin or hair, product in-use attributes and product efficacy.
+Thickeners are multi-functional, ubiquitous ingredients found in most formulations, and can significantly impact stability and performance.
+Key benefits they provide include creating viscosity to improve product dispensability/functionality, stabilizing emulsions/foam, suspending solids,improving the feel of skin or hair, product in-use attributes and product efficacy.

 This workshop will cover strategies for developing optimal thickening systems in all types of water-based formulations, including challenging environments such as extreme pH or high salt formulations.